• Skip to main content

 Pistou and pesto are essentially the same sauce, with subtle variations.
 Pesto is an Italian cold green sauce made from basil, garlic, nuts, and olive oil.
 Because nuts were difficult to source in France, they left them out and upped the cheese to compensate.

-Both sauces are delicious spooned over finished savory dishes, stirred into food, or spread over practically anything.
+Both sauces taste great when spooned over finished savory dishes, mixed into food, or spread on almost anything.
 Feel free to use them interchangeably in your recipes.

 Reader Interactions